Danny-Mousa/rest-rev-stg1/README.md

  - `Informing` the users when there is an _`available update`_ for this site by triggering a `notification`.

 # How to run this project :
+ - If you love to see the old broken version of this project before it's being fixed by me, please [click here](https://danny-mousa.github.io/mws-restaurant-stage-1/).
  - To run the project directly,please [click here](https://danny-mousa.github.io/rest-rev-stg1/).
  - For developers: the project repository is [here](https://github.com/Danny-Mousa/rest-rev-stg1).